 The study went on for several months.
 Teachers and assistants to give the classes were also interviewed and trained in specifics of the program.
 Places to do the classes were found.
 Students came.
 Sometimes they got lost.
 The teachers were great.
 The students kept up as best they could.
 Somehow, everything came together.

 Writing the thesis was another adventure, taking several months, while Farah continued her two part-time jobs as an addictions counselor and professor of social work.
 Putting the thesis together involved more testing and interviews as the participants finished the program, then economically transcribing the interviews in Pakistan, and assessing and analyzing the results - thousands of hours of dedicated, mostly solitary work.

 Farah's solid work ethic, her sadhana, her faith in God and herself, and the unswerving support of her family, kept her going.
 Sometimes miracles were clearly in play, like the time Farah was emailing her academic advisor that she had been unable to find a suitable external examiner, a scholar with expertise in her field from another university.
 Just as she was typing the email, she received a call from Richard Brown, a distinguished researcher from Columbia University, who proved to be a great support and happily offered to serve at her oral examination.

 Out of the Farah's thesis work, she earned her PhD in Psychology.
-The study also yielded enough observations for at least three peer-reviewed publications: one just out in the journal of Evidence-based Complementary and Alternative Medicine, another last month in the Journal of Alternative and Complementary Medicine, and a third, just published in the Journal of Spirituality and Religion in Social Work.
+The study also yielded enough observations for at three peer-reviewed publications: one in the Journal of Evidence-based Complementary and Alternative Medicine, another in the Journal of Alternative and Complementary Medicine, and a third in the Journal of Spirituality and Religion in Social Work.